Africa ClimAccelerator Start-Up Spotlight: Mega Gas

 The start-up primarily serves low-income families of the Eastlands in Nairobi and in Vihiga, Buvai village, Majengo Town in Khamisi Constituency, selling a 6-kilogram gas cylinder for $ 6.

-Mega Gas is currently expanding its operations with the commercialisation of a 1.7-tonne capacity plant in Ruiru, located in the Nairobi Metropolitan region, and a community kitchen in Soweto, Kayole, Nairobi, where residents can pay $ 0.25 per one hour of cooking with the product.
+Mega Gas is currently expanding its operations with the commercialisation of a 1.7-tonne capacity plant in Ruiru, located in the Nairobi Metropolitan region, and a community kitchen in Soweto, Kayole, Nairobi, where residents can pay $ 0.25 per one hour to cook with the product.

 Thus far, the pilot project has provided 1,300 families with clean cooking fuel with plans to scale the production capacity from 10 tonnes to 20 tonnes over the next 12 months.
 This expansion will provide over 2,300 families with access to clean, affordable cooking gas and eliminate approximately 6,000 tonnes of plastic waste by the end of the year.